Technology and professionalism behind the scenes

 Tramway depot „Heinrich-Alfes-Straße“

 Our tramway depot sets an example for all of Germany.
-On 68 square kilometres, it currently houses 50 tramway vehicles.
+On 6,8 hectars it currently houses 50 tramway vehicles.
 Since it is a depot and a workshop at the same time, most of the time-consuming maintenance work can efficiently be done here.

 It is particularly in respect of ecological aspects that this location is special: its roof-integrated solar power system is the biggest one in Germany.
 Moreover, the vehicle washing plant as well as the sanitary installations of the depot are supplied with processed rain water.
-No wonder that the German transport association (Ger.: Verband deutscher Verkehrsunternehmen, short: VDV)) calls our company a model of industry.
+No wonder that the German transport association (Ger.: Verband deutscher Verkehrsunternehmen, short: VDV)) calls our company a rolemodel for the industry.

 Central omnibus workshop “Nürnberg-Schweinau”

-Every one of our buses drives 55,000 kilometres per year.
-In a service life of about twelve years, this amounts to a distance one and a half times longer than a travel to the moon.
+Every single one of our buses drives 60,000 kilometres per year.
+In a service life of about twelve years, this amounts to a distance one and a half times longer than a trip to the moon.
 Of course, this makes regular and careful maintenance a must.

-Also in our bus services, we aim at an environmentally acceptable operation.
+Especially regarding our bus services, we aim at an environmentally acceptable operation.
 Good examples of this innovative approach are our diesel-electric bus (1998), the fuel cell bus (2000), the ultracap bus (2001), as well as our buses with motor 5 engines (since 2005).
-With these buses with natural gas or hybrid drive, we were continuously one step ahead.
+With these buses with natural gas or hybrid drive, we were continuously one step ahead of time.
 Up to the present day, we rely on low-emission, low-noise vehicles.

 Vocational education and development